Today, more than ever, our abilities to work remotely are being tested (a.k.a Corona Pandemic)

 If you want your team to work together they need to “talk the same work language” – and I don’t mean switching to English!!!

-Centralize their work on a single management platform, this will give them a “shared language” to communicate and work.
+Centralize their work on a single test management platform, this will give them a “shared language” to communicate and work.

 Switching to a unified platform is not trivial and there are a number of things you should take into account along this process:

 - The platform should be accessible and comfortable to all members on all sites.
 Make sure that things like accessibility and response time will not make it frustrating to work for testers in remote locations.